chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Reply with `/cancel-password` to cancel password input for a password-protected archive
 - Reply with `/cancel-extraction` to cancel the current extraction process
 - Reply with `/cancel-process` to cancel the entire process and delete any downloaded files
+- Reply with `/max_concurrent <number>` to dynamically change the maximum number of concurrent downloads

 ### Checking Processing Status

 You can check the current processing status by sending `/queue` or `/q` to the script.
+The queue status now shows:
+- Currently processing files (download, extraction, or upload)
+- Password-protected archives waiting for input
+- Processing queue (files that have completed download and are waiting for extraction/upload)

 ## Configuration Options